bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 Yeah.
 And then, we also found the blind signature scheme that works with pedders and commitments.
 So the coordinator can give us something from what we can create a signature own, or values, which is cool, because then we can just come at output registration, that, hey, I'm registering the 0.1 bitcoin output, and I have a signature on it.
 And with another anonymity, network identity, hey, I'm registering the 0.9 bitcoin output, and I have a signature on it.
 So this is the breaking part.
 And the merging part is different because we couldn't figure out with pedders and commitments range proofs.
 And, yeah, of course, there needs to be range proof, along with the pedders and commitment, but I think that's obvious.
 Anyway, we couldn't figure it out with the blind signature scheme on pedders and commitment, but we actually had to use BLS signatures.
 And with that, we could figure out how to merge together more than one commitment.
 Yeah, so it's pretty cool.
 Yeah, any question on that or we can get back to this paper?

 Jonas  18:10
 Yeah, I don't quite understand why that wouldn't work.
-Let's say have a point one and a point nine bitcoin token, right?
+Let's say have a 0.1 and a 0.9 bitcoin token, right?

-Unknown speaker  18:
+Unknown speaker  18:22
 Yes.

-Jonas  18:Unknown speaker4
+Jonas  18:24
  Don't you just have to show to the server that both tokens sum up, or maybe even better you create a new token with a one bitcoin value.
 You don't show the server the value of the new token, and but you show the server, that the sum of the old tokens is the value of the new token.
 Wouldn't that work?
 For lodging,

-Unknown speaker  18:5
+Unknown speaker  18:52
 Your first suggestion.
 Yes, that works.
 It's just there is some probably negligible of privacy loss, right?
 Like you expose the server that you have 0.1 bitcoin and 0.9 bitcoin, pedders and commitments and the share.

 Jonas  19:13
 At least with anonymous credential slide, I don't think you have to do that necessarily.
 I think you can show that the sum is the value of your new token and you don't have to show anything more to the server I think.

-Unknown speaker  19:3
+Unknown speaker  19:32
 With your first suggestion, I was talking about that, right.

 Jonas  19:37